-Season salmon with salt and pepper; sprinkle with lime zest and ginger; press down gently into salmon.
+Season salmon with salt and pepper; sprinkle with lime zest and ginger.

-Thoroughly oil the grill and place about 3 inches above the coals.
+Thoroughly oil the grill rack; place rack about 3 inches above the coals.

-Place on the grill; mix lime juice into melted butter and pour half over salmon.
+Place on the grill; mix lime juice into melted butter.

-Cover the barbeque and cook for 8 minutes; pour remaining mixture over salmon.
+Cover with grill lid and cook 8 minutes; pour remaining HALF mixture over salmon.

 Cover and cook until salmon is opaque through about 7 minutes.

-Check for doneness by making a cut in the thickness part of the salmon and pulling back the meat.
+Check for doneness by making a cut in the thickness part of the salmon.